Browse Our Books

 A geological field guide to northern Idaho and the Channeled Scabland

-by Bruce Bjornstad and Eugene Kiver
+By Bruce Bjornstad and Eugene Kiver

-Nonfiction, 480 pages, 6″ x 9″ inches softcover
+Nonfiction, 480 pages, 6″ x 9″

-400 black-and-white illustrations, maps and photos
+Softcover, 400 black-and-white illustrations, maps and photos, 50 color plates, index

 ISBN 978-1-879628-39-7